Projects

 Ecology of Foreign Objects

-Platform for environmental awareness
+A platform for environmental awareness

-For: Ford Calumet Environmental Center Design Competition
+2004 Ford Calumet Environmental Center Competition Finalist

 Project →